JackBister/logsuck/README.md

 `-help`
 Print information about command line options and quit.

+`-json` Parse the given files as JSON instead of using Regex to parse.
+The fieldexctractor flag will be ignored.
+Disabled by default.

 `-recipient <address>` Sets Logsuck to run in recipient mode and receives events on the given address.
 By default, this is disabled.

+`-timefield <string>` The name of the field which will contain the timestamp of the event.
+Default '\_time'.

 `-timelayout <string>`
 The layout of the timestamp which will be extracted in the \_time field.
 For more information on how to write a timelayout and examples, see https://golang.org/pkg/time/#Parse and https://golang.org/pkg/time/#pkg-constants. (default "2006/01/02 15:04:05")